 Morning Edition & The Local News Hour with Leslie Thatcher

-NPR's national show Morning Edition is interspersed with Park City's only daily local news source, live every weekday morning from 6 to 8 AM.
-Whether recapping the previous night's School Board meeting, informing listeners on a recent development on a government project or a featured story on a piece of local color, veteran news anchor Leslie Thatcher delivers the news that makes Park City a community.
+NPR's national show Morning Edition is interspersed with Park City's only daily local news source, live every weekday morning from 6 to 8 a.m.
+Whether recapping the previous night's school board meeting, informing listeners about a recent development on a government project or a feature story on a piece of local color, veteran news anchor Leslie Thatcher delivers the news that makes Park City a community.

-8:09 AM, Every Week Day - Weather with the ABC Forecast Center, sponsored by Deer Valley.
+Weather with the ABC Forecast Center, at 8:09 a.m. every week day is sponsored by Deer Valley.

 Morning Edition and Morning News with Leslie Thatcher are sponsored by: